nachthelad/nachthelad/README.md

 - 💻 I’m currently finishing the first part of the carreer, which includes HTML, CSS, SASS, Boostrap and SEO.

-- 🌱I'm using youtube and ChatGPT to learn JavaScript and ReactJS.
+- 🌱I'm using YouTube and ChatGPT to learn JavaScript and ReactJS.

 <br/>